tiwarivikas/genai-bedrock-voicebot/README.md

 1. Open the [AWS Management Console](https://aws.amazon.com/console/).
 2. Enter your AWS account credentials to log in.

+## 2.1.
+Enable Bedrock "Mixtral 8x7B Instruct" LLM Model Access
+1. Navigate to the Amazon Bedrock service by searching for "Bedrock" in the AWS console search bar
+2. In the Amazon Bedrock console, go to the "Model access" section from the left navigation pane
+3. Click on "Manage model access."
+Locate the "Mixtral 8x7B Instruct" model under the Mistral AI provider
+4. Select the checkbox next to the model to request access.
+5. Review and agree to the End User License Agreement (EULA) if prompted.
+6. Click "Save changes" to submit your access request.
+Access should be granted shortly after

 ## 3. Create a GitHub Connection in AWS App Runner

 1. In the AWS Console, search for **App Runner** and open the App Runner console.